 When a company is unable to honor its financial obligations, it files for bankruptcy.
-A bankruptcy filing is a legal solution that helps a company to free itself from the debt obligations.
-The costs associated with filing the bankruptcy is referred to as Bankruptcy Cost.
+A bankruptcy filing is a legal solution that helps a company free itself from debt obligations.
+The cost associated with filing bankruptcy is referred to as bankruptcy cost.

-For a company, the bankruptcy cost is a deadweight economic cost for going bankrupt.
-Bankruptcy Cost includes costs incurred both before and after filing the bankruptcy, like legal fees, documentation fees, etc.
+For a company, this cost is a deadweight economic cost for going bankrupt.
+Bankruptcy Cost includes costs incurred before and after filing the bankruptcy, like legal fees, documentation fees, etc.

 Bankruptcy cost – Direct And Indirect

-Indirect costs are those which does involve cash outflow but makes the survival of the company or a person tougher.
-Bankruptcy cost can impact intangible assets, like staining the goodwill of the company, loss of market share, loss of customers trust and suppliers tightening credit terms.
+Indirect costs are those which does not involve cash outflow but make the survival of the company or a person tougher.
+This type of bankruptcy costs can impact intangible assets, like staining the goodwill of the company, loss of market share, loss of customers’ trust, and suppliers tightening credit terms.

 Further, filing for bankruptcy also makes all your information public, including your personal information and mistakes.
-When you file for the bankruptcy protection, you need to complete a lot of paperwork, called the bankruptcy schedules.
-These schedules will ask for all the information related to the debts, assets, recent financial transactions, sources of income and expenses.
+When you file for bankruptcy protection, you need to complete a lot of paperwork called the bankruptcy schedules.
+These schedules will ask for all the information related to the debts, assets, recent financial transactions, sources of income, and expenses.

 Also, a person filing for bankruptcy may have to attend a meeting of the creditors.
-In the meeting, the bankruptcy trustee and the creditors can ask any related question.
+The Bankruptcy Trustee and the creditors can ask any related question in the meeting.
 Such meetings can get intense if the creditors are unsatisfied with the answers they get.

 Impact on Cost of Capital

-Bankruptcy cost has an impact on the cost of capital of a company.
-As a company takes up more debt to get tax benefits it has to service the debt as well by making a regular interest payment.
+Bankruptcy cost impacts the cost of capital of a company as a company takes up more debt to get tax benefits.
+It has to service the debt by making a regular interest payment.
 Such interest payment affects the earnings and cash flows of a firm.
-Each company has its own optimal capital structure, i.e. a mix of debt and equity.
+Each company has its own optimal capital structure, i.e., a mix of debt and equity.

-But, as the company takes on more debt, breaching its optimal capital structure; the cost of servicing debt gets higher as the debt will now be riskier to the lender.
+But, as the company takes on more debt, breaching its optimal capital structure, the cost of servicing debt increases as the debt will now be riskier to the lender.
 The rise in the debt load also increases the bankruptcy risk and also the expected cost of bankruptcy.
 A company must always consider the expected cost of bankruptcy when evaluating the amount of debt.

 Also, a company can calculate its bankruptcy cost by multiplying the expected cost of bankruptcy with the probability of bankruptcy.
-Bankruptcy Cost can easily run into millions of dollars.
+Bankruptcy Costs can easily run into millions of dollars.
 For instance, Enron, who filed for bankruptcy on Dec.
-2, 2001, is believed to have spent more than $1 billion towards bankruptcy cost, including total legal and accounting costs.
+2, 2001, is believed to have spent more than $1 billion towards these costs, including total legal and accounting costs.